 All you need to do is consider a routine and choose some favorite workouts then find the most convenient place and time to make your exercise a sustainable solution.

 Each year, the American College of Sports Medicine surveys the prevailing fitness market to make some prediction of the coming year’s largest exercise trends.
 Last year, the number 1 fitness trend predicted for 2015 was a hand down winner: Bodyweight Training.

 What is Bodyweight Training?

 Bodyweight training is simply what the name sounds like – using the bodyweight for resistance in performing your exercise.
 You don’t use free weights which means you are not supposed to use any type of equipment or machine.
 It includes all the numerous exercises from your old gym sessions like squats, push-ups, crunches, and lunges.

 These classic exercises started the fitness era which is now making a dramatic comeback into modern 21st-century gyms and apparently for good reason.
 Bodyweight training provides results that are totally essential for health.

 10 Reasons to Start Bodyweight Training

 Research declares high-output, bodyweight exercises yield awesome fitness results in short durations.
-Since no equipment is involved, bodyweight workouts allow easy transition from one form of exercise to the next even with very little rest.
+Since no equipment is involved, bodyweight workouts allow an easy transition from one form of exercise to the next even with very little rest.

 At least 29 muscles comprise the trunk of your body, and not surprisingly, a lot of bodyweight movements may be used to move and engage them all.

 These exercises not only give you tightly packed abs, but you will also relieve lower back pain and stress, gain better posture, and improve your overall performance.

 Bodyweight circuit training even for only a few minutes can already do wonders for one’s metabolism because of the so-called “afterburn effect.”
 This means that your body remains fully revved up and continue burning calories for a few more hours.

 You can adapt bodyweight exercises in a variety of ways to the rewards and challenge high.
 If push-ups are difficult for you, then do them less stressfully from the knees.